sisl/Contrail/docs/source/tutorial.rst

 Now, let's discuss how to visualize already generated data sets using the interface.

 Steps to Set Up Visualization:

 #.
 Click **Load Waypoints** which will prompt you to upload a waypoint file
 #.
 Upload the provided test_waypoint.dat file or any generated .dat file located in the data folder of your repository
 #.
-Click **Encounter (ENC) ID** menu to select an encounter to visualize.
+Click **Encounter ID** menu to select an encounter to visualize.
 This will populate the 2d-graphs, 3-graph, map and data table.
 #.
-Use the **Aircraft (AC) ID** menu to select the AC IDs you would like to visualize.
-Default setting is to visualize both aircrafts in the selected encounter.
+Use the **Aircraft ID** menu to select the AC IDs you would like to visualize.
+Default setting is to visualize both
+   aircrafts in the selected encounter.
 #.
 Explore the components of the home page!

 Understanding the Components of the Home Page:

-* 2D-GRAPHS: xEast vs yNorth, Time vs zUp, Time vs Horizontal Distance, Time vs Vertical Distance, Time vs Horizontal Speed, and Time vs Vertical Speed.
+* 2D-GRAPHS: xEast vs yNorth, Time vs zUp, Time vs Horizontal Distance, Time vs Vertical Distance, Time vs Horizontal Speed, and
+  Time vs Vertical Speed.

   * Use the scroll funcitonality to the right of the graphs to adjust which of the 2d-graphs you can see.
   * Drag the slider bar beneath these plots to step through the waypoints in the visualized trajectories.